dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 # Model Evaluation & Selection

 * Split the dataset into a training and a test set
+     * Use the training data to fit the model parameters **w** and **b**
+     * Use the test data to evaluate the model on *new* data
-     * however, a better method is splitting the dataset into 3 parts: training part/cross validation part (development part)/ test set
+          * However, a better method is splitting the dataset into 3 parts: training part/cross validation part (development part)/ test set, where the cross validation data is used to tune other model parameters like degree of polynomial, regularization or the architecture of a neural network.
                * e.g. training set 60%, cross validation 20%, test set 20% of the dataset and you can evaluate and compute the cross validation error too
                * Cross-validation provides a more reliable estimate of a model's performance by using different subsets of data for training and testing.
 This helps ensure that the evaluation is not overly dependent on a specific random split of data
 * Compute the test error to report the model's generalization error and to understand how well the ML model is performing on the test part of the dataset
      * You can also compute the training error, although the test error would be more useful for judging how well the model can generalize to new data
 * When selecting a model, you want to choose one that performs well both on the training and cross validation set.
 It implies that it is able to learn the patterns from your training set without overfitting